Cjensen1967/blackjack-counter/README.md

 *   **Hi-Lo Card Counting Practice:** Drills users on the Hi-Lo card counting system.
 *   **Visual Card Display:** Shows a hand of 12 playing cards per drill.
 *   **Custom SVG Card Images:** Utilizes clear, custom SVG images for playing cards, stored in `public/images/cards/`.
-*   **Timed Mode:** Cards are displayed for 10 seconds before vanishing, challenging the user's speed and memory.
+*   **Progressive Timed Mode:** Cards initially display for 10 seconds before vanishing, but the time decreases by 200ms after each correct answer, challenging users to improve their speed over time.
+A reset option allows returning to the initial time limit.
 *   **Immediate Feedback:** Users enter their calculated count and receive instant feedback on whether they were correct or incorrect.
 The correct count is shown if the user is wrong.
+*   **Dark Mode Support:** Toggle between light and dark themes with persistent preference storage.
 *   **Casino Theme:** Features a visually appealing casino green felt background for the card display area.
 *   **Responsive Design:** Adapts to different screen sizes for a good user experience on desktop and mobile devices.
 *   **Modern UI:** Built with ShadCN UI components and Tailwind CSS for a clean and modern look.